Systerr/evm-bridge/contracts/README.md

-# Bridge contract
+# Bridge Contracts

-This folder contains solidity contracts for bridge
+This folder contains Solidity contracts for the bridge system.

 ## Overview